stajahlee/DM-Power-Core-Version/README.md

  * Best suited for Dungeon Masters (specifically designed for me personally, I'm just building what I would want).
 Players may also enjoy it for speed in which character building choices can been seen and applied.
  * Tools marked ![tinyredgem](img/tinyredgem.png) are the ones I found myself using the most, give them a shot.
  * All rolls and generator randomness done with [Mersenne Twister](https://en.wikipedia.org/wiki/Mersenne_Twister), arguably the best randomizer out there.
+ * Uncrashable.
+I've taken measures to make sure the user cannot accidentally crash the program.
+Bad input will result in 'Invalid choice, try again.'

 <img src="img/cliscreenshot.png" height="144px" align="left">